 Acknowledge > Redirect + Question or Redirect + Value Statement

-This sales rebuttal formula comes in two flavors:
+This means your sales scripts for rebuttals will come in two flavors:

 - Acknowledge > Redirect + Question (qualifying)

 - Acknowledge > Redirect + Value Statement

 Always begin your rebuttal with an acknowledgment.
 It shows that you’re listening and allows for a polite dismissal of the objection.
 The “redirect” is the pivot point in the sales rebuttal formula.
 The success of the objection handling comes down to how you navigate the conversation, which can take one of two forms: question or value statement.